 The cop girl comes back to greet us and asks us in Japanese who is the bad person in the group.
 My two friends point to me and I obviously don’t point at me.
 We argue over who it should be when she just handcuffs one of us and brings us to the table.

 Once we get to the table, she takes the handcuffs off.
 What the hell?
 We made way too big of a deal who the bad person of the group was.
-We were trying to decide for 2 minutes while our walk to the table was 10 seconds.
-We look at the menu and it’s more Halloween themed than Prison themed.
+Trying to decide for 2 minutes while our walk to the table was 10 seconds.
+After taking a look at the menu we realize it’s more Halloween themed than Prison themed.
 We order food and drinks.
 The drinks were okay and the food wasn’t that great.
 The waitresses were dressed as prisoners, but not in a seductive way.